minio/docs/source/operations/concepts/architecture.rst

    .. figure:: /images/architecture/architecture-erasure-set-shard.svg
       :figwidth: 100%
-      :alt: Diagram of object being sharded into four data and four parity blocks, distributed across eight drives
+      :alt: Diagram of object being sharded into eight data and eight parity blocks, distributed across sixteen drives
       :align: center

-      With the default parity of ``EC:4``, MinIO shards the object into 4 data and 4 parity blocks, distributing them across the drives in the erasure set.
+      With the maximum parity of ``EC:8``, MinIO shards the object into 8 data and 8 parity blocks, distributing them across the drives in the erasure set.
+      All erasure sets in this pool have the same stripe size and shard distribution.

 MinIO uses a deterministic hashing algorithm based on object name and path to select the erasure set for a given object.
    For each unique object namespace ``BUCKET/PREFIX/[PREFIX/...]/OBJECT.EXTENSION``, MinIO always selects the same erasure set for read/write operations.